 Who they are: Alf Watch Company was founded “to create unique watches at affordable prices with exceptional value.
 [They] believe that a great customer service is as important as the product itself which is why [they] are dedicated to providing the best customer service possible.”

 My opinion: When Samuel (founder of Alf Watch Company) shared some press photos of the Norrsken (pictured above) before his Kickstarter campaign, it instantly intrigued me.
 It simply looked (and still looks) totally different from the plethora of generic looking Kickstarter watches that were available then.
 It’s boldly square, with a unique case and dial design that was refreshingly original.
 The price is surprisingly affordable as well.
 I personally call it the perfect “Apple Watch” for watch geeks!
+Lastly, it’s also very affordable – one of the most affordable on the list – making it an amazing value proposition.

 Review: I did a review of the Alf Watch Company Norrsken here.